 “It was a definite change for staff — just the thought process of backing off and letting physiological labor be the boss and not being so hands-on,” Anderson said of the low-intervention model.
 “As health care providers, we want to help, and we want to do as much as we can.
 Sometimes that’s the hardest thing to do is sit back and let nature do its thing.”

 Midwives specialize in low-risk pregnancies.
 Although they are integral to the success of the low intervention program, they are also happy to work with women who choose to have some interventions, including epidurals for pain relief.

 “We specialize in low-risk, not only low intervention,” Anderson says.

 When Amber O’Keefe, 26, and her husband, Nolan, moved to Columbia in December 2015, Amber was seven weeks pregnant.
 She began looking for a provider right away.

-“I knew I wanted to be with a midwife,” O’Keefe says.
+“I knew I wanted to be with a midwife,” O’Keefe said.
 “When I started looking around, Lori Anderson was the only midwife in the area who was offered through a hospital system.
 My only other options were to have a home birth or go out of town.”

-O’Keefe says the experience exceeded her expectations.
-She gave birth to Declan, her first child, in July.
+O’Keefe said the experience exceeded her expectations.

 There are many benefits to partnering with a midwife, O’Keefe says.
 Anderson took her time during appointments, with many lasting half an hour.